A 17-year-old daredevil could be China's next Olympic star - WHIZ News

 Hard work, laser-focused planning, an unworldly wealth of talent and a splendid bit of timing could turn this 17-year-old freeskier, who hails from San Francisco but whose mother is from China, into the most recognizable daredevil in the action-sports world.

-She broke through Friday night to become a Winter X-Games champion on the halfpipe.
-Next February, Gu will be on the short list of gold-medal contenders at the Beijing Olympics.
+She broke through this weekend to become a two-time Winter X-Games champion — once on the halfpipe Friday, then again on the slopestyle course Saturday.
+Those victories place Gu squarely on the short list of gold-medal contenders at the Beijing Olympics next February.

 Gu, who speaks fluent Mandarin and makes yearly trips to China with her mom, Yan, figures she could do her fair share to bring some young girls along for the ride.